99: No Such Thing As Bread Civilians

 Weirdly, not in an Elvis Presley book, but I've been reading a biography on David Bowie called Ziggiology.

-And there was incredible facts in this book.
+Big influence on David Bowie was Elvis.
+And there were incredible facts in this book.

 I just kept coming across amazing little nuggets about Elvis.

+This is my favorite one, and this is the exact wording.
 Elvis's conception was so seismic, his father blacked out after the moment of climax.

 Do you mean fell asleep?

-No, apparently he just blacked out and
+No, apparently, he just blacked out and

-fell and had to be sort of brought to
+fell and had to be sort of brought to Rebel Two.
+Wow.

-I think it was Elvis' mother that said that, and she should know.
+I think it was Elvis' mother that said that.
+And she should know.

-Yeah, that's crazy.
+Yeah, that's true.

-I didn't quite realise how mental Elvis was, although I guess maybe everyone else did.
+So he was mental.
+I didn't quite realize how mental Elvis was, although I guess maybe everyone else did.

 But for instance, the time he met Nixon was because he was determined that he wanted a badge.

+He collected police badges and he wanted a badge from the Bureau of Narcotics and Dangerous Drugs.
 And I think he thought that meant that he could cross any borders with any substances at all.

+And he's wearing the badge, that was fine.
 So he got one of those off Nixon.

 That's his only reason for meeting the president.